lorrainemakuyana/react-notepad/README.md

     }
 export default App
 ```

 The joke components will be rendered with the each value of the jokeComponents array as a separate component.
 This file assumes that the array of jokes is contained in the jokesData array in a separate JS file in same root folder.

 ### Styling Components
-An external stylesheet can be used wih styles, and referenced from the index.html file.
+An external stylesheet can be used with styles, and referenced from the index.html file.
-However, styles withing the different JavaScript components are also applied, but usually as JavaScript objects.
+However, styles within different JavaScript components are also applied, but usually as JavaScript objects.
 Here is an example

 ```
     // This is a Header component